ekk1/Watermark-Removal-Pytorch/README.md

 The first step is to create an overlay containing strokes, that hides the watermark.

 I'm simply using MS Paint for that.
 And per image, it hardly takes 1 minute to draw.

+For Linux, one can use GIMP to load the image, add a layer, and draw with the paintbrush tool.
+After drawing, hide the original image's layer and export the mask layer as jpg, this should also make the background all white.
+PNG with transparent background seems not working properly (maybe working with white bg).

 Here are some sample overlays...